Warblers at Wicken

 It's possible to see some species of warbler year round at Wicken Fen, but the vast majority arrive in early spring and depart for warmer climes in late August or September.
 Here's a few species to look or listen out for when visiting the Fen.

 This tiny warbler with its brown back & lighter buff underside arrives in mid-April.

-It builds tiny nests between 4 or 5 reed stems along the banks or the Lodes, ditches or in the reedbeds.
+It builds tiny nests between 4 or 5 reed stems along the banks of the lodes, ditches or in the reedbeds.

-At Wicken, reed warblers nests can be parasited by female cuckoos who remove a warblers egg & lay one of their own, leaving the warblers to rear the chick when it hatches, Why the warblers rear a chick that is so much bigger than themselves is one of those mysteries of nature.
+At Wicken Fen, reed warblers’ nests can be parasitised by female cuckoos, who remove a warbler’s egg and lay one of their own, leaving the warblers to rear the chick when it hatches.
+Why the warblers rear a chick that is so much bigger than themselves is one of the mysteries of nature.

 A small plump warbler, with a distinctive creamy strip above its eye.

 It can be found amongst the tall grasses and reedbeds at Wicken Fen, and can also be seen performing a parachute-like display in flight.

 The sedge warbler’s song is varied and rambling with less repetition than the reed warbler.

 A dark, stocky bird with a rounded tail.
 They are often difficult to see as they like to find cover in damp areas, so Wicken Fen’s wetland habitats are ideal.
 Their song is easily identifiable by its short bursts of 6 or more loud notes.
 Cetti’s warblers are resident on the fen year round.